 Once a week, have your child teach you what they are learning in school in every subject.
 Not only will they pay attention more to the lesson because they know they’re going to have to teach it to you.
 It will reinforce it without them feeling like all they do is study, and as a bonus, you will get some bonding time with them.
 Which gets more challenging as they grow older.

 7. Teach Them About Finances And Building Assets!

 It’s never too young to start teaching your kids about finances.
 And if nobody taught you, it’s never too late to learn the internet has so many unique ways to find financial knowledge.
 First, you can make it a game, make fake money, and set up a market to go shopping, teaching them about taxes.
 Then, as they get older, you can change from a game to having them work for money by helping around the house.
 You can even make them earn privileges like a wi-fi password or a memorable trip to the ice cream shop like I did.

 When they get into their teen years, have them start reading books, watching YouTube videos about finances, building assets, and being successful.
 These are things they do not teach in school, and it’s up to you to teach them.
 Learn with them so you can talk about it and reinforce the material.

 This was the hardest lesson for me to learn as a new parent.
 I felt selfish every time I did something for myself until, one day, I hit a wall.
-I had burnt out and had nothing left to give to my family.
+I’d burnt out and had nothing left to give to my family.
 I realized taking care of myself was, in a way, taking care of them too.
 I was a much happier mom, and I was teaching them how important self-love is.
-I would only talk about myself in loving ways; I would go out with friends (no kids allowed), find hobbies I liked that were just for me, and most importantly, set personal goals.
+I’d only talk about myself in loving ways; I would go out with friends (no kids allowed), find hobbies I liked that were just for me, and most importantly, set personal goals.